schoolofcities/urban-data-storytelling/urban-data-analytics/openstreetmap/openstreetmap.md

 ---
 title: "OpenStreetMap"
-author: "Nate Wessel, Aniket Kali"
+author: "Nate Wessel, Aniket Kali, Jeff Allen"
 ---

 [📥 Click here to download this document and any associated data and images](/downloads/openstreetmap.zip)